RaghavJH/ddosguardbypass/README.md

     // When using proxies, avoid using https (see known issues on README) ddgbypass = new DdosGuardBypass("http://example.com/", "127.0.0.1", 8080);
     // Bypass...
-    ddgbypass.bypass();
+    //Only required once.
+Then you can browse any page on the domain. ddgbypass.bypass();
     // Get the cookies for your own use System.out.println(ddgbypass.getCookiesAsString());
     // Returns HashMap<String, String> (Every Cookie returned from the website) ddgbypass.getCookies();
-    // Use internal get feature to get a page that has been bypassed System.out.println(ddgbypass.get("http://example.com/"));
+    // Use internal get feature to get a page after bypassing.
+    System.out.println(ddgbypass.get("http://example.com/"));

 } catch (MalformedURLException e) {